UUDigitalHumanitieslab/GrETEL-upload/README.md

 The test suite is created using [ci-phpunit-test](https://github.com/kenjis/ci-phpunit-test).
 This uses [PHPUnit](https://phpunit.de/).
-You can run the tests by navigating to the `application\tests` directory and calling `phpunit`.
+You can run the tests by navigating to the `application/tests` directory and calling `phpunit`.

 ## Demo